Not getting heat and noticing error code 228 from your Lennox® furnace?

-This indicates your furnace couldn’t adjust its pressure switch before turning on.
+This indicates your heating system couldn’t correct its pressure switch before starting.
 As a consequence, your system will not run for safety reasons.

 We want you to be thoroughly satisfied with our quality furnace repair in Ocala.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 This part plays a critical part as your furnace prepares to work in your space.

 Here’s what goes on after your thermostat’s call for heat: